trubrics/trubrics-sdk/README.md

 collector = FeedbackCollector(data=data_context, model=model)
 ```

-The FeedbackController includes various methods to facilitate building an application with streamlit:
+The FeedbackCollector includes various methods to facilitate building an application with streamlit:

 - **What-if experimentation**: generate a series of user inputs from the testing_data of the `DataContext`
     ```python